One World concert unites the globe amid coronavirus pandemic | DW | 19.04.2020

 Thanks to streaming technology, millions of people could follow the concert live on their mobile phones around the world

-But there were also messages of hope from everyday people, showing how they are resorting to ingenuity and creativity to get through these difficult times — whether celebrating birthdays from a safe distance, celebrating weddings in small circles with the use of conferencing apps or sharing the perspectives of senior citizens who have been through war and destruction.
+But there were also words of encouragement from everyday people, showing how they are resorting to ingenuity and creativity to get through these difficult times — whether celebrating birthdays from a safe distance, holding weddings in small circles with the use of conferencing apps or sharing the perspectives of senior citizens who have been through war and destruction.
 Corporate sponsors of the events also got to share clips of how they are contributing to fight the global pandemic.

 The "One World — Together at Home" event brought people together whose paths only a few weeks ago would never have crossed.
 In its show of appreciation for the essential frontline workers of the pandemic, it brought home a message of heroism, humility, and humanity.
 During the show, UN Secretary-General Antonio Guterres sent a heart-felt appeal to the world, saying that in order to overcome the threat of the virus, the world needed to unite.